 There are several different dining options from sit down meals to quick snacks.
 During my visit on a warm June day, the outdoor eating area at The Patio at Cafe Brauer was packed out.
 It has views across the South Pond, boardwalk and the Chicago skyline.

-Luggage storage – This was one thing I Googled like crazy before visiting the zoo and struggled to find any answers.
+Lincoln Park Zoo luggage storage – This was one thing I Googled like crazy before visiting the zoo and struggled to find any answers.
 I was carrying my backpack as I was between flights and was in desperate need to dump it somewhere (I even considered hiring a kiddy cart or buggy to pull it around in)!
 There are lots of entrances to the zoo, the lockers are near the car park entrance.
 Regular lockers are available and take 4 quarters and roughly hold a normal sized backpack.
 Larger lockers can be hired for $5 but they are open to all the elements and the contents are on display like an animal.
 Padlocks are at the information centre…quite a way from where the lockers are actually located!

 You can find more information on the Lincoln Park Zoo website!